The Nature House, North Norway

 It took just three weeks for the 15m diameter, 7.5m tall dome to be built, after which construction of the eco-home began under the cover and protection of the glass dome.

 “The Solardome team have been fantastic throughout.
 They have been polite, reliable and very hard working.
 The end result is breathtaking.
-It feels better that we could have ever imagined.”
+It feels better than we could have ever imagined.”

 Geodesic domes are amazingly strong structures and have a comparatively low amount of materials.
 This in turn means that deep foundations were not necessary, and therefore have very low impact on the environment.
 The aluminium frame used has a structural lifespan of over 100 years and doesn’t require regular maintenance.